-As you move upstairs, collectibles and vintage artifacts and heirlooms relating to the Peanuts and Schulz continue; with early rough drafts of his comic strips, figurines and family photos.
-With a theatre also at the museum, we were able to see Schulz’s A&E Biography, which shed much light on just how personal his work was.
-While Charlie Brown pines endlessly for the “Little Red Haired Girl”, turns out young Charles did, as well.
+As you move upstairs, collectibles and vintage artifacts and heirlooms relating to the Peanuts and Schulz continue.
+With early rough drafts of his comic strips, figurines and family photos.
+With a theatre also at the museum, we were able to see Schulz’s A&E Biography.
+This TV special shed much light on just how personal his work was.
+While Charlie Brown pines endlessly for the “Little Red Haired Girl”, turns out young Charles did as well.

-Schulz met a red-haired lady by the name of Donna Mae in the early 1950’s, and quickly fell in-love with her.
+Schulz met a red-haired lady by the name of Donna Mae in the early 1950’s.
+He quickly fell in-love with her.
 While they dated for a few years, Schulz perhaps always had a little heartbreak live with him when Donna rejected his marriage proposal.
 As soon as he unveiled Charlie Brown’s crush, Donna knew it was her.

 Through the years with Joyce, Schulz raised a beautiful family and set up shop in Santa Rosa.
 In his final years, he was wed to Joyce Schulz, who now writes for the museum’s blog.

 The Charles M. Schulz Museum also is no stranger to welcoming other proclaimed artists and writers.
-Last month, they welcomed Jay Asher, author of 13 Reasons Why (which, unless you’ve been living under a rock, probably know it’s become a successful and controversial Netflix series which was filmed in Santa Rosa) and, this month, Captain Underpants creator, Dav Pilkey, will be stopping by.
+Last month, they welcomed Jay Asher, author of 13 Reasons Why (which, unless you’ve been living under a rock, probably know it’s become a successful and controversial Netflix series which was filmed in Santa Rosa).
+While this month Captain Underpants creator, Dav Pilkey, will be stopping by.

 While the museum is a must-see for any Peanuts fan, they certainly offer much to see on the “campus” as they call it.
 There, you will find the gift shop, Warm Puppy Cafe, Snoopy’s Home Ice and about a dozen statues for photo opps.
 New this year, is their Beatles inspired Abbey Road ‘cross walk’.
 How cute is this?!